sakthiRathinam/internTask/README.md

 # About this site

-This is a simple site where you can create a customer and view the customers their activity periods and get the customer data in jsonFormat and some custom django-admin commands. and i added some additional functions
+This is a simple site where you can create a customer and view the customers their activity periods and get the customer data in jsonFormat and some custom django-admin commands.i added some additional functions